Pompey: The Road to Pharsalus

 When the war began, Caesar was a rebel with no navy and three understrength legions, while Pompey was backed by all the resources of the Roman state and his clients in the East.
 However, his position was weaker than it seemed, since he was simply an advisor to the Senate, many of whose members either preferred a negotiated solution, or regarded him with as much suspicion as Caesar.
 His military strategy had to be approved by the consuls, and he could only issue recommendations, which were not always followed.
 For example, Cicero rejected a request to help him with recruitment, and Cato refused to take command of Sicily, vital for control of Rome's grain supply.

 Plans to defend Italy were undone by the speed with which Caesar moved, advancing directly on Rome with minimal resistance.
 Although outnumbered, his troops were experienced veterans, while many of Pompey's were new recruits, a weakness made worse by lack of co-ordination.
 Cato's brother-in-law, the optimate leader Lucius Domitius, was cut off and captured in a hopeless defence of Corfinium, and his 13,000 men incorporated into Caesar's army.
 Led by Asinius Pollio, they were later used to occupy Sicily.

 Pompey had abandoned Rome, ordering all senators and public officials to accompany him as he withdrew south to Brundisium.
 From there, he transported his troops across the Adriatic to Dyrrhachium in Thessaly, an operation performed with almost complete success.
-Caesar could not pursue him without ships, so first secured his rear by subduing Pompeian forces in Hispania, before returning to Rome in December 49 BC.
-This gave Pompey time to train recruits provided by his local allies, creating an army that outnumbered his opponent by nearly two to one.
-Meanwhile, his navy under Bibulus destroyed two fleets being built for Caesar, ensuring the Pompeians retained control of the sea lanes.
+Lacking ships to pursue him, Caesar first secured his rear by subduing Pompeian forces in Hispania, before returning to Rome in December 49 BC.
+This gave Pompey time to build an army nearly twice the size of his opponents', while his navy destroyed two fleets being built for Caesar, ensuring the Pompeians retained control of the sea lanes.

-Despite this, in January 48 BC Caesar managed to evade his patrols, cross the Adriatic and land in what is now southern Albania.
+Despite this, in January 48 BC Caesar managed to cross the Adriatic with seven legions and land in southern Albania.
 After capturing Oricum and Apollonia, he advanced on Pompey's main supply base at Dyrrhachium.
 The latter arrived in time to block the attempt, and establish a fortified camp on the other side of the River Apus, where the two armies remained until spring.
 Neither commander was anxious to begin hostilities, since Caesar was too weak militarily, while as with Mithridates, Pompey preferred to starve his opponent into submission.